-ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO INFRASTRUCTURE INVESTMENT APEC economies should make possible a sectoral approach to investment liberalization for infrastructure through an Infrastructure Investment Initiative (III), which applies certain investment protection principles on a sectoral basis to infrastructure projects.
+ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO INFRASTRUCTURE INVESTMENT • APEC economies should make possible a sectoral approach to investment liberalization for infrastructure through an Infrastructure Investment Initiative (III), which applies certain investment protection principles on a sectoral basis to infrastructure projects.
 APEC Finance Ministers agreed in 1997 on Voluntary Principles for Facilitating Private Sector Participation in Infrastructure in which member economies undertook "to introduce necessary steps, where appropriate, to put in place a framework to provide a high level of investor protection" The November 1997 Vancouver Framework for Enhanced Public-Private Partnerships in Infrastructure Development reaffirmed these principles and called for action to improve capacities in various areas.
 The Economic Committee's Infrastructure Workshop encourages regulatory transparency and best practice in the development of infrastructure projects.
 APEC Energy Ministers endorsed in 1997 the principles in the Manual of Best Practice Principles for Independent Power Producers (IPPs) aimed at facilitating private investment in power infrastructure.
-Energy Ministers in October 1998 adopted a series of recommendations aimed at establishing a low-risk environment to encourage private investment in natural gas infrastructure, supplies and trading systems.
-EWG held an energy EWG will progress the Natural Gas Initiative in 1999, with input from the EWG Business Network and the Energy Regulators' Forum, to develop an action strategy to help economies implement the recommendations.

-infrastructure investment workshop in the USA in April 1999.
+Energy Ministers in October 1998 adopted a series of recommendations aimed at establishing a low-risk environment to encourage private investment in natural gas infrastructure, supplies and trading systems. • EWG will progress the Natural Gas Initiative in 1999, with input from the EWG Business Network and the Energy Regulators Forum, to develop an action strategy to help economies implement the recommendations. recommendations aimed at establishing a low-risk environment to encourage private investment in natural gas infrastructure, supplies ir infrastructure investment workshop in the USA in April 1999.
 Business people helped EWG examine the initiatives on natural gas, best practice principles for IPPs, and environmentally sound infrastructure in terms of practical action.

-- Energy Ministers in 1998

-endorsed a work program to

-advance EWG

-recommendations to

-promote the uptake of

-environmentally sound

-infrastructure.

-- TEL WG has finalized the APEC Interconnection Framework (for Telecommunications Networks), which aims to support secure and competitive supply of services to users in an environment of certainty that gives investors confidence in the development of existing and new networks.
+Energy Ministers in 1998 endorsed a work program to advance EWG recommendations to promote the uptake of environmentally sound infrastructure.
+TEL WG has finalized the APEC Interconnection Framework (for Telecommunications Networks), which aims to support secure and competitive supply of services to users in an environment of certainty that gives investors confidence in the development of existing and new networks.
+TAXATION ISSUES APEC should set the goal of 2010 as a target date when consistent bilateral treaties should be executed and effective between 153 pairs of APEC economies.
+APEC economies should announce their individual targets for arriving at bilateral tax treaties in their IAPs. • Finance Ministers in May 1998 encouraged officials to expand coverage of bilateral tax treaties in conformity with international norms.